noahgibbs/pixiurge/PRODUCTION.md

 you a fully complete list, but here are some of the things to look into for your deployment...

-* Pixiurge REQUIRES secure sockets.
+* Pixiurge ABSOLUTELY REQUIRES secure sockets.
 The dev versions uses a self-signed certificate, but you'll need a production certificate that matches your domain.
 Otherwise all your users will have to manually configure their web browsers to accept self-signed certs,